dnanexus/dxCompiler/doc/ExpertOptions.md

 # Setting DNAnexus-specific attributes in extras.json

 When writing a dnanexus applet the user can specify options through the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example) file.
-The dxWDL equivalent is the *extras* file, specified with the `extras` command line option.
+The dxCompiler equivalent is the *extras* file, specified with the `extras` command line option.
 The extras file has a `default_task_dx_attributes` section where runtime specification, timeout policies, and access control can be set.

 ```
 {